active-place

 Government Palace of Peru

-The government palace in Lima exists since the year the city was founded in 1535, but in different forms.
-It was built in a Huaca, a sanctuary of the chief Taulichusco in the Rímac Valley.
-This valley was one of the few places that, due to the irrigation systems of the indigenous population, is very fertile and, therefore, suitable for a larger population.
-Over the centuries, the government palace in the “City of Kings” was rebuilt again and again.
-The first building, a two-story adobe building, was built by the city’s founder, Francisco Pizarro, first for him.
-After Peru became a viceroyalty in 1542, the “Casa de Pizarro” became a government palace.
-Pizarro’s shield still adorns the main portal.
-The current building dates back to the 1930s and is preserved in a colonial style, but it has older and newer elements, typical of the representative buildings of Peru, which have been regularly damaged by earthquakes and renovated in their respective architectural styles.
-The Government Palace is located in the Plaza Mayor, the main square of Lima.
-Share the exclusive place with, among other things, the cathedral and the episcopal palace.
-It is recognizable by the great Peruvian flag that blows over the portal and the intricately forged fence that surrounds the terrain. https://en.peru-spezialisten.com/the-palacio-de-gobierno-del-peru-in-lima/
+The Government Palace in Lima has stood since the city was founded in 1535, although it's taken on various forms over the years.
+Originally constructed on a Huaca, a sacred site of the chief Taulichusco in the Rímac Valley, this area was one of the few fertile spots, thanks to the indigenous irrigation systems.
+These systems made it ideal for supporting a larger population.
+Over the centuries, the Government Palace in the "City of Kings" has been rebuilt multiple times.
+The first structure, a two-story adobe building, was created by the city's founder, Francisco Pizarro, as his personal residence.
+After Peru became a viceroyalty in 1542, Pizarro's home transformed into the government palace.
+To this day, Pizarro’s coat of arms graces the main entrance.
+The current building, dating back to the 1930s, maintains a colonial style but incorporates older and newer elements.
+This is typical of Peru’s major buildings, which have been regularly damaged by earthquakes and subsequently renovated in the architectural styles of their times.
+You'll find the Government Palace in the Plaza Mayor, Lima's main square.
+It shares this exclusive space with other landmarks like the cathedral and the episcopal palace.
+The palace is easily recognizable by the large Peruvian flag that proudly waves over the entrance and the intricately forged fence that encircles the grounds.
+If you’re exploring Lima, make sure to witness the changing of the guard ceremony, which takes place at the palace.
+It’s a vibrant display of tradition and pageantry that offers a glimpse into Peru’s rich cultural heritage.

 unLiked